lendenmc/ifskills-dl/README.md

 For each course the program will create a main folder whose name is the title of the course, **in your current directory**.
 The course folder is then filled with subfolders created for each section of the course.
 Similarly, the section title provides the name of the section subfolder.
 Additionally, the unzipped folder of the course working files will be downloaded into the course directory.
 Finally each lecture video file will be downloaded into its corresponding section folder.
 As it turns out, each lecture corresponds to one video file, whose name is the lecture name.

 ## Installation
-You can download and unzip the latest 0.1 released version zip file from the program's Github repository.
+You can download and unzip the latest 0.1* version zip file from the program's Github repository.
 However the only file this program actually needs to run is `ifskills-dl.py`.

 Cheers !